littlstar/ls-psvr-encoder/README.md

 # ls-psvr-encoder

-A simple command line tool to encode your 180, 360, and fixed-frame videos for sideloading with Littlstar's VR Cinema apps.
+A command line tool to encode your 180, 360, and fixed-frame videos for sideloading with Littlstar's VR Cinema apps.

+## Features

+* Encoding profiles for Littlstar's VR Cinema apps on the PSVR, Daydream, GearVR, and WindowsMR platforms.
+* Supports 360, 180, and fixed-frame video projections.
+* Supports monoscopic, over-under, and side-by-side formats.
+* Properly names encoded videos for compatibility with VR Cinema's file naming conventions.
+* Embeds a thumbnail into the output video for easier library navigation.

+## Usage

+**macOS users may use the [Quick Start](https://github.com/littlstar/ls-psvr-encoder/wiki#quick-start-guide-macos) guide.**

+Getting started is easy for Linux users, too.
+To get started, elicit the following command: `npm install littlstar/ls-psvr-encoder -g`.
+This will place the application into your `PATH`, and can be executed by eliciting the command `lspe`.

+*As of version 0.3.4, default command line options are no longer offered, due to the growing number of platforms this tool now supports.
+To get a list of all available CLI options, run `lspe -h` for a detailed help output.*

 ## Dependencies

 ls-psvr-encoder has been tested on the latest macOS as well as several flavors of Linux (Ubuntu, Debian, Arch, CentOS).
-Windows is not supported yet, but we are working on it!
+Windows 10 is not supported yet, but we are working on it!

 This is a Node CLI application, so Node.JS and npm are both required.